jeannafta/trajnetplusplusbaselines/README.rst

    .. figure:: docs/train/visualize_scene44259.JPG

-   We played with the training options to test whiche training was the best one and we chose the following 3 scenes:
+   We played with different interaction modules to identify the most performing one.
+The following scenes were chosen:

    .. figure:: docs/train/visualize_avec_tout_scene53383.JPG

-   This scene shows the superiority of all models over the vanilla model.
+   This scene shows the superiority of all interaction models over the vanilla model.

    .. figure:: docs/train/visualize_avec_tout_scene50782.JPG